Jing137/7CUSMSDA/README.md

 # 7CUSMSDA
-for 7CUSMSDA Spatial Data Analysis coursework
+\nfor 7CUSMSDA Spatial Data Analysis coursework
-The spatial analysis for the Method of travel to work with other influencing factors by London LSOA
+\nThe spatial analysis for the Method of travel to work with other influencing factors by London LSOA